peter-hunt/chesschaos/design.md

 ### Abilities

-Piece abilities can be applied when obtained or added to a piece. **All of the unique conflicts each other for game balance.**
+Piece abilities can be applied when obtained or added to a piece. **All the unique conflicts each other for game balance.**

 **Every pawn can move 2 steps ahead in certain direction on the first move, and en passant rule is always applied.**